This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

 - Use the colors on their own or blend the inks together for infinitely creative possibilities

-The Marabu Alkohol Ink are individually wrapped, so if you are lucky enough to have all 13 colors, you will need some time to unpack – but this will greatly increase the anticipation.
+The Marabu Alcohol Ink are individually wrapped, so if you are lucky enough to have all 13 colors, you will need some time to unpack – but this will greatly increase the anticipation.
 Please note: the tips of the bottles have to be pierced with a thumbtack (just take off the cap, don’t unscrew the whole tip).
 This means: as usual, you should wear gloves and protective clothing for this step.
-It is best to put your yupo paper on another work surface because there might be some small splashes.
-Spectacle wearers watch out!
+It is best to put your Yupo paper on another work surface because there might be some small splashes.
+If you wear glasses, take care!

-In order not to mix up the lids, it is advisable to mark the tip of each lid with a drop of paint before the first use.
-Since the lids are white, this works very well.
+In order not to mix up the caps, it is advisable to mark the tip of each cap with a drop of paint before the first use.
+Since the caps are white, this works very well.

-The inks are very generous with 20 ml per bottle and also wonderfully strong pigmented.
-The extender with 20 ml also wants to be used more sparingly.
-Here it is definitely worth buying a large bottle of isopropyl alcohol, because it is indispensable for many techniques; after all, you can “revive” the Alcohol Inks as often as you like and this is the most fun for many people.
+The product packaging is very generous with 20 ml per bottle and also very well pigmented.
+The extender with 20 ml also requires more sparing use.
+Here it is definitely worth buying a large bottle of isopropyl alcohol, because it is indispensable for many techniques; after all, you can “revive” alcohol Inks as often as you like, something that many people find particularly useful.

-If you have special paper in DIN A4 it is advisable to cut the sheet in half – in a smaller space you can often create much more interesting color games.
+If you plan on using a special paper in DIN A4 size, it is advisable to cut the sheet in half – in a smaller space you can often create much more interesting color games.
 Put on your protective gloves, prepare a hair dryer (with cold setting!) and make sure that there is enough isopropyl alcohol at hand.

 I used Marabu Alcohol Ink for this painting in the colors reddish orange, cherry red, lemon, gold, bronze and brown.
 To create color gradients I recommend you to first drip the colors generously on your paper.
 You can either use the same colors for all areas or keep single parts in certain colors – there are no limits to your fantasy.